 Girl Scout Gold Award Steps

 - Attend a Gold Award Workshop (optional; not required)

 - Including ALL Girls: Learn more about Inclusion and the Gold Award

-- Find a project advisor–a content area expert, and identify community organizations that could help you reach your goals
+- Reach outside of our Girl Scout community to find a project advisor–a content area expert, and identify community organizations that could help you reach your goals

 Create a plan

 - Complete your proposal.
 Use GoGold Online to submit your Gold Award Proposal

 - Check out GoGold Online Tips and Tricks

 - Make sure to complete and upload the supplemental form